12 Exterior Home Trends You Can Forget About

 Too Much Gray

 There is no arguing about the fact that gray is a great neutral color for a base design.
 However, decorating with too much gray is drab.
-So add a couple pops of color in your exterior home design.
-This can be as simple as adding some color to your homes exterior through fun throw pillows, a bright front door or beautifully landscaped flowers.
-And, if you want to make the exterior of your home as beautiful and welcoming as possible, follow these simple guidelines for adding curb appeal to your home.
+So add a couple of pops of color in your exterior home design.
+This can be as simple as a bright front door or beautifully landscaped flowers.
+To make the exterior of your home as beautiful and welcoming as possible, follow these simple guidelines for adding curb appeal to your home.

 Brick is still popular for exteriors but some homes are beginning to incorporate a blend of siding sizes to create texture into the facade.
 Check out what’s trending for home colors so that exterior really adds to your curb appeal.

-The McMansion is pretty low-hanging fruit but it remains one of the worst home exterior designs because of the mishmash of styles in an attempt to convey wealth.
-But beware from the ashes of the McMansion rises the McModern, an equally troubling trend.
-You might be able to spot a few McMansions about the most expensive homes in each state.
+The McMansion is pretty low-hanging fruit, but it remains one of the worst home exterior designs because of the mishmash of styles in an attempt to convey wealth.
+But beware: From the ashes of the McMansion rises the McModern, an equally troubling trend.
+You might be able to spot a few McMansions in the most expensive homes in each state.